AnoopAlias/AUTOM8N/docs/Project_sponsors.rst

 The XtendWeb Plugin User Interface was contributed by Glyn Gray http://www.stirstudiosdesign.com/

-.. tip:: Please contact anoop@gnusys.net if you wish to sponsor the development of this project
+.. note:: Please contact anoop@gnusys.net if you wish to sponsor the development of this project